Is your content AI detectable?

 And here’s what our free AI detector scored it as:

 (Again, remember–this was before our app rollout where the app itself is now rewriting these sentences for you, generating 90% or higher human-scoring content.
-At Content at Scale, our goal is undetectable content, and we spend a lot of resources in product to make sure it stays that way!)
+At Content at Scale, our goal is undetectable content, and we spend a lot of resources on the product to make sure it stays that way!)

 So, here’s how we tailored that intro to sound more human-like.